Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc4x.md

 **read** means to read the value of the device using the corresponding command:

-For example, the command ``curl "deviceshifu-plc4x/read?%Q0.0:BOOL"` returns the contents of the address of the memory area ``Q0``.
+For example, the command `curl "deviceshifu-plc4x/read?%Q0.0:BOOL"` returns the address of the memory area `Q0`.

 ```bash
 curl "deviceshifu-plc4x/read?%Q0.0:BOOL"; echo